Suitability, Regulation Best Interest, and Form CRS

 When the syndicate's allocation reaches an end customer, the customer-protection regimes layer on top of the distribution process.
 For institutional orders, the suitability rule controls; for retail orders, Reg BI and Form CRS apply.

-FINRA Suitability Rule
+What Does the FINRA Suitability Rule Require?

 The suitability rule imposes three suitability obligations on broker-dealers making recommendations.